Zero Indirect Band Gap in Non-Hermitian Systems: Model Hamiltonian

-where J and h are real parameters. $\beta_1$ and $\beta_2$ are generic complex numbers, which take into account gain and loss between $a$ and $c$ sites in the same unit cell (on-site dissipation).
+where $J$ and $h$ are real parameters. $\beta_1$ and $\beta_2$ are generic complex numbers, which take into account gain and loss between $a$ and $c$ sites in the same unit cell (on-site dissipation).
 The corresponding momentum space Hamiltonian is given by,

-Through out the manuscript J and h are set to 1 for simplicity.
+Throughout the manuscript $J$ and $h$ are set to 1 for simplicity.
 Despite this choice, it is possible to show that the zero indirect gap persists even for other values of the hopping parameters.
-Notice that this Hamiltonian does not have analytical spectrum except for $\beta_1 = \beta_2$ = 0, for which the system is Hermitian and the spectrum exhibits a perfect flat middle band and two linear dispersive bands, such that all three bands touch each other at a Dirac-like point at $k=0$.
+It is important to note that for generic values of the parameters $\beta_1 \neq \beta_2$, the Bloch Hamiltonian is non-Hermitian and its spectrum is determined by a cubic characteristic equation.
+Although the eigenvalues can be obtained algebraically using Cardano’s formulas, the resulting expressions involve nested square and cube roots of complex, momentum-dependent functions and are therefore intrinsically multi-valued functions of the crystal momentum $k$.
+The branching structure of these solutions is controlled by the discriminant of the cubic equation: points in parameter space and momentum where the discriminant vanishes correspond to exceptional points, at which eigenvalues and eigenvectors coalesce.
+As a result, the spectrum cannot be represented as globally single-valued analytic band dispersions across the Brillouin zone, and no unique band labeling exists.
+This analytic obstruction is absent in the special case $\beta_1=\beta_2=0$, where the model reduces to a Hermitian form and the spectrum admits a simple, single-valued analytic expression, given by a perfect flat middle band and two linear dispersive bands, such that all three bands touch each other at a Dirac-like point at $k=0$.

-The momentum–space dispersion, shown in Fig.~\ref{combined}(a)-(c), reveals the emergence of a zero indirect band gap.
-This feature persists across different values of the imaginary components of $\beta_{1}$ and $\beta_{2}$, while keeping their real parts fixed at $ Re(\beta_{1}) = Re(\beta_{2}) = 1$.
-An horizontal red dotted line serves as a marker for zero indirect band gap.
-From Fig.~\ref{combined}(d), it is evident that as the imaginary parts of $\beta_{1}$ and $\beta_{2}$ increase, the system undergoes a qualitative change in its band structure.
-More specifically the zero indirect band gap gradually disappears, giving rise to a direct gap closure.